Warwick Davis - President

 Hello, my name is Rebecca and I live in West Yorkshire, I have a form of Dwarfism called Diastrophic Dysplasia.

-Before volunteering as Little People UK Secretary I completed a degree in Forensic and Analytical Science and I am hoping to study a Masters in this subject, in the near future.
+Before volunteering as Little People UK Secretary I completed a degree in Forensic and Analytical Science and I am hoping to study further in the future.

 I joined LPUK in 2012, to meet other people with dwarfism.
 Since joining I have met so many different people and had some amazing experiences that I will never forget.